JimyPavel/frontend-kubernetes/README.md

 Running a container with that image (default nginx port is 80):
 ### docker run -p 8080:80 <image_id>

+# Travis CI
+Framework used for Continous Integration, an alternative to Gitlab.
+Everytime we will push something on Github, Travis will be informed and do some work.
+For this project Travis will be used for:
+* Running the tests
+* Deploying the app to AWS

+### .travis.yml

 # Getting Started with Create React App